ansys/pymechanical/doc/source/user_guide_embedding/globals.rst

 scripting APIs.
 Examples of those are the ``Quantity`` class or the ``DataModelObjectCategory`` enum.

-Embedding Mechanical into python is as simple as constructing an application object.
-This can not automatically change the global variables available to the python scope which constructed it.
-As a utility, a function which adds the API entry points is available.
-To use it, run the
+Embedding Mechanical into Python is as simple as constructing an application object.
+This can not automatically change the global variables available to the Python scope that constructed it.
+As a utility, a function that adds the API entry points is available.
+To use it, run the following code:
-following:

 .. code:: python